-Characteristics and benefits of products that we believe could possibly be developed using this licensed technology are:
+Embodiments and benefits of products that we believe, based on preliminary studies, could be developed using this licensed technology are:

 - Initial tests of fibers cross-linked with NDGA appear to demonstrate they are stronger than existing collagenous tissue, including healthy tendons and ligaments.
-These fibers form the fundamental unit from which a variety of devices could be configured as follows: - · Linear arrays of fibers for tendons - · Fiber braids for ligament bioprostheses - Woven meshes for general surgical use; - NDGA-treated biomaterials have been tested and results preliminarily suggest that the materials are biocompatible and biodegradable; - Biocompatibilization (making a material biocompatible that may otherwise not be) of in-dwelling medical devices by coating with NDGA polymerized collagen; - NDGA treatment of xenograft (animal in origin) and allograft (human in origin) materials could make them more biocompatible and possibly improve functional lifetime; and - NDGA-treated collagen-based biorivets have the potential to be used for bone repair.
+These fibers form the fundamental unit from which a variety of devices could be configured as follows: - Linear and braided arrays for tendon and ligament repair - · Cross-helical arrays forming tubular structures - · Woven meshes for general surgical use; - NDGA-treated biomaterials have been tested and results preliminarily suggest that the materials are biocompatible and biodegradable; - Biocompatibilization (making a material biocompatible that may otherwise not be) of in-dwelling medical devices by coating with NDGA polymerized collagen; - NDGA treatment of xenograft (animal in origin) and allograft (human in origin) materials could make them more biocompatible and possibly improve functional lifetime; and - NDGA-treated collagen-based biorivets have the potential to be used for bone fracture fixation.